Quantumland-art/TTT/README.md

 ![Package logo](/icon.png)

 ## About
 In this repo you will find abstractions that will help build transition tables for music pitch succession.
-These transition tables (TT) are helpful for algorithmic composition using quantum computers as demostrated by [BMA](https://github.com/iccmr-quantum/Miranda_Basak_Demos).
+These transition tables (TT) are helpful for algorithmic composition using quantum computers as demonstrated by [BMA](https://github.com/iccmr-quantum/Miranda_Basak_Demos).

 __TTcomp__: allows the composer to create TT by dialing in the exact weights to each transition.